AdrianaIaffa/AdrianaIaffa/README.md

 - Tailwind

 I am a versatile and creative problem-solver with a unique blend of skills, combining a background in photography with a newfound passion for software engineering.
 As a seasoned photographer, I sharpen my ability to capture the essence of a moment and transform ideas into visual artistry.
 Now, I am translating that creativity and attention to detail into crafting elegant and user-friendly software solutions.
-You can vitis my [portfolio](https://adrianaiaffa.github.io/updated-portfolio/) if you like 😊
+You can visit my [portfolio](https://adrianaiaffa.github.io/updated-portfolio/) if you like 😊
 <!--
 **AdrianaIaffa/AdrianaIaffa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.